hubidu/heimdall-io/report-app/README.md

 - For screenshots use their actual width as max-width
 - Bring back the step outline view
+- Create codeceptjs error parser in order to create better error messages (e.g including detailed help texts what went wrong and how to fix)
 - Could try react-json-view for data annotations
 - Average test duration (across all tests in a project) would be a nice metric
 - BUG: Screenshot diff: Screenshot compare must also drill down into stack
 - Alert Service: Filter alertable tests using a specific tag (e. g. could send alerts only for smoke tests)
+- Collapse multiple story tags into one dropdown

 ## Backlog